 A collaboration to support bird-friendly practices on working lands.

 The Virginia Grassland Bird Initiative (VGBI) is a collaboration between The Piedmont Environmental Council, Smithsonian’s Virginia Working Landscapes, American Farmland Trust and Quail Forever focused on promoting the science-based knowledge and resources needed to manage Virginia’s private lands for grassland bird conservation.
-Visit the Virginia Grassland Bird Initiative website to learn more.
+Scroll down for the latest updates on the VGBI and visit the Virginia Grassland Bird Initiative website to learn more.

 Now through Nov.
 15, the Virginia Grassland Bird Initiative is accepting applications from producers who are interested in financial incentives for protecting nesting grassland birds during the 2024 haying season …